jrmckenzie/F5Exiftag/README.md

 There are some other scripts and directories besides main.py but these are experimental bits and pieces probably best left alone.
 See below.

-If you want it to tag the files with your camera's serial number you can edit main.py and change that value in the line which begins my_camera_serial_number =.
+If you want it to tag the files with your camera's serial number you can press the Settings button and enter the 7 digit serial number.

 Experimental, maybe don't bother trying
 =======================================